oerc0122/MDANSE/Doc/pages/scattering.rst

-**Momentum and Energy Transfer**: These equations below define the momentum :math:`\mathbf{q}` and energy transfer :math:`\hbar\omega` based on the incident and scattered wavevectors and energies:
+**Momentum and Energy Transfer**: These equations below define the momentum :math:`\mathbf{q}` and energy transfer :math:`\hbar\omega` based on the incident and scattered wavevectors and energies

 .. math::
    :label: scattering3